PluralKit/PluralKit/docs/content/user-guide.md

 #### Pinging the user who sent it
-If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the `:bell:` :bell: emoji (or `:exclamation:` :exclamation:, or even `:ping_pong:` :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.
+If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the `:bell:` :bell: emoji (or `:bellhop:` :bellhop:, `:exclamation:` :exclamation:, or even `:ping_pong:` :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.

 ## Autoproxy
 The bot's *autoproxy* feature allows you to have messages be proxied without directly including the proxy tags.
 Autoproxy can be set up in various ways.
 There are three autoproxy modes currently implemented: